Top of main content

 Here’s an example:

-• you have AED 1,000 in a savings account
+• You have AED 1,000 in a savings account

-• the interest rate is 1.5% AER
+• The interest rate is 1.5% AER

 • 1,000 x 0.015 = 15

-• you’d earn AED 15 in the first year
+• You’d earn AED 15 in the first year

 If you left that money in your savings account – even without adding any more to it – you’ll be earning interest on a greater amount (AED 1,015) the next year.
 This is compound interest, and it can have a snowball effect on your savings.